 It’s that time of year, where the world falls in love – with Christmas Trees.
-The holiday staple has nearly completed its harvest for the 2018 season and will soon be shipped across the globe – greatly increasing freight volume for the next six weeks.
+The holiday staple has nearly completed its harvest for this season and will soon be shipped across the globe – greatly increasing freight volume for the next six weeks.
 The large volume increase will affect regions in North Carolina, Pennsylvania, the Northern Midwest, and the Pacific Northwest, as well as raise the already high demand for drivers.
 With greater driver shortages on the horizon, what can shippers do to be prepared for Christmas tree season?

-What is Christmas Tree Season
+What is Christmas Tree Season?

 Christmas tree season is an annual phenomenon, in the United States, beginning mid-November and going through late December.
 Shoppers purchase harvested live trees, most notably Douglas fir and Noble fir, as decoration for their homes and organizations to celebrate Christmas.
 According to the National Christmas Tree Association, tree farms sold nearly 28 million trees last year at an average price of $75 each – totalling nearly $2 billion dollars.
 These trees represent a legitimate crop, similar to cotton or soy beans, and a major U.S. business enterprise.
 The majority of the trees are grown in Oregon and North Carolina, and are shipped around the U.S. and overseas each year.
 Close to 26% of these trees are sold to big-box retail chains like Wal-Mart or The Home Depot and the rest are sold to nurseries, retail lots, non-profits, or choose-and-cut farms.

-What Regions Will Be Affected
+What Regions Will Be Affected?

 Primarily, states like Oregon, Washington, North Carolina, Pennsylvania, Wisconsin and Michigan will be greatest affected.
 Oregon is the leading producer of Christmas trees and North Carolina is a close runner-up.
 However, the tree-industry is United States-wide.
 Farms will transport their trees to all 50 states, continental and contiguous, as well as the Caribbean Islands, Mexico, Canada, and Asia.
 Drivers will be sourced from all over the US to run these loads.

-How Does This Season Affect Shippers in These Regions
+How Does This Season Affect Shippers in These Regions?

 Christmas tree loads often cost more than other freight because the tree shipments are heavy, perishable, and have an immediate market demand.
 Not to mention, the trees often pick up and deliver in remote locations, far from higher freight-populated areas.
 Drivers will typically charge more for these dead-head miles to and from freight-friendly markets.
 Higher fuel prices are also a factor this year.
 The national average is currently at $3.282/mile compared to last year’s $2.746/mile according to AAA.
 Drivers who do not accept Christmas tree freight will often pass on their opportunity costs to shippers in other industries.